rbe549/rbe549.github.io/project3.md

 <a name='intro'></a>
 ## 2. Introduction
 We have been playing with images for so long, mostly in 2D scene.
 Recall [project 1](/2019/proj/p1) where we stitched multiple images with about 30-50% common features between a couple of images.
 Now let's learn how to **reconstruct a 3D scene and simultaneously obtain the camera poses** of a monocular camera w.r.t. the given scene.
 This procedure is known as Structure from Motion (SfM).
 As the name suggests, you are creating the entire **rigid** structure from a set of images with different view points (or equivalently a camera in motion).
 A few years ago, Agarwal et. al published [Building Rome in a Day](http://grail.cs.washington.edu/rome/rome_paper.pdf) in which they reconstructed the entire city just by using a large collection of photos from the Internet.
-Ever heard of Microsoft [Photosynth?](https://en.wikipedia.org/wiki/Photosynth) _Facinating? isn't it!?_ There are a few open source SfM algorithm available online like [VisualSFM](http://ccwu.me/vsfm/). _Try them!_
+Ever heard of Microsoft [Photosynth?](https://en.wikipedia.org/wiki/Photosynth) _Fascinating? isn't it!?_ There are a few open source SfM algorithm available online like [VisualSFM](http://ccwu.me/vsfm/). _Try them!_

 Let's learn how to recreate such algorithm.
 There are a few steps that collectively form SfM: